philga7/mcp-n8n-workflow-builder/PUBLISHING.md

 1. Make your workflow changes
 2. Commit using conventional commits format
 3. Push to main branch
 4. Automated deployment will handle the rest
+5. Use MCP tools for additional workflow management as needed